tapis-project/documentation/source/technical/systems.rst

 Note that the Systems service does not store credentials.
 Credentials are persisted by the Security Kernel service and only specific Tapis services are authorized to retrieve credentials.

+Also, note that there is support for only one set of credentials per user per system.
+Updating credentials overwrites previously registered data.

 By default any credentials provided for LINUX and S3 type systems are verified.
 The query parameter *skipCredentialCheck=true* may be used to bypass the initial verification of credentials.